 Specialized

 Specialized is an American brand that’s been around since 1974, and they’re known for producing bikes that are both innovative and high-performing.
-Their downhill model, the Demo, features a full carbon frame, 27.5-inch wheels, and a Fox suspension system that’s been specifically designed to provide maximum control and stability on steep descents.
+They are known for drastic changes in their bike designs with their extensive research and development – they stand out with a commitment to innovation.

 Their famous S-Works line is known for offering the pinnacle of what Specialized engineers can come up with.
 Including lighter weights, expensive materials and race-ready machines.